MCxQC/Hello-World/README.md

 This AutoHotkey script allows for the automatic launching of actions when devices are connected or disconnected, and when processes or windows are created or terminated.

 ### Can monitor the following events
-* Device or groups of devices are connected or disconnected.
+* Device or group of devices are connected or disconnected.
 * Process or a group of processes are created or terminated.
 * Window or a group windows matching multiple criterias are created or terminated.
 * Mix of process(es) and window(s)